 Passengers who are traveling by train from Udine to Venice will find that there are a number of ways in which they can impact the cost of a ticket.
 For instance, Italo trains and Trenitalia’s Freccia trains will tend to cost more, so for lower prices, regional and intercity trains are the preferred services.
 Additionally, for tickets that include a number of fare options, passengers looking for reduced prices will want to opt for the economy fare, which is non-exchangeable.
 Other ticket fares have greater flexibility, but it comes at a premium.
 Finally, passengers who know their schedule in advance will want to purchase their ticket before the date of travel, since day-of ticket purchases may cost more.

-Some of the Udine train stations to Venice you can start your journey from include Udine, Stazione di San Gottardo (Udine) and Udine, Autostazione.
-Similarly, some of the arrival train stations in Venice include Venezia Mestre, Venezia Santa Lucia and Venice.
+When departing from Udine, you have various train station options to start your trip from including Udine, Stazione di San Gottardo (Udine) and Udine, Autostazione.
+When arriving in Venice, you can end your route in train stations like Venezia Mestre, Venezia Santa Lucia and Venice.

 Here are some other resources that might have the information you need